yazdipour/text-to-sql-seoss-t5/README.md

 ```
 $ make build-eval-image
 ```
+!Warning: building the image takes around 2 hours the first time.

 ### Training

 The training script is located in `seq2seq/run_seq2seq.py`.

-Before running it, you need to create a docker image manually using the Prerequisite command.
+Before running it, you need to create a docker image manually using the Prerequisite command from above.
 Then you need to manually change the image within 'docker run' from the Makefile to your docker image.
 Then, you can simply run:

 ```
 $ make train